rocket-pool/RPIPs/RPIP-forced-exits.md

 ## Abstract

-This document proposes that the protocol utilize execution layer triggerable exits as defined in [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002) to forcibly exit offline validators as a first step towards improving rETH's performance.
+This document proposes that the protocol utilize a keeper mechanism for [execution layer triggerable exits as defined in EIP-7002](https://eips.ethereum.org/EIPS/eip-7002) to forcibly exit offline validators as a first step towards improving rETH’s minimum performance.

 ## Motivation